SuperFlyTV/casparcg-connection/src/scratch/AMCP_matrix.md

 ### CG ADD, CG UPDATE

 _Data_ parameter may be XML or, from 2.1 onwards, JSON.
 The data must be enclosed in double quotes (`""`) and all internal quotes must be escaped (`\"\"`).

+### FLS, TLS

+The TLS and FLS command in CasparCG 2.2 only returns the template name rather than name, size, lastChanged and format.
+The separate Node-based _scanner_ process must be running.

 ### PING